ngiani/Solar-System-MR/README.md

 # 🌌 Solar-System-MR

-**A Mixed Reality tour around the Solar System**, built in Unity and ShaderLab/C++, offering an interactive, immersive experience to explore planets, moons, and more in MR.
+**A Mixed Reality tour around the Solar System**, built in Unity, offering an interactive, immersive experience to explore planets, moons, and more in MR.

 ## 🚀 Features